 - Old Soldier: Like Captain Rex, it doesn't seem the accelerated aging has stopped him from fighting against the Empire alongside him and Gregor.

-- Once a Season: With the exception of Season 5, Wolffe received a new character model every season of The Clone Wars.
+- Once a Season: With the exceptions of Seasons 5 and 7, Wolffe received a new character model every season of The Clone Wars.
 In Season 1, he was in a naval officer uniform.
 In Season 2, he got a suit of armor.
 In Season 3, the color palette on the helmet was reversed.
 In Season 4, he upgraded to Phase II armor with a unique helmet design.
 In Season 6, he appeared in desert survival gear.
 In one of the Season 4 DVD commentaries, Dave Filoni joked that Wolffe was something of a fashionista among clones.

 - One Steve Limit: During the Rebels finale, when the lothwolves show up, Gregor points out that now they have Wolffe and lothwolves; Wolffe's got his Wolfpack back!